-The slab is consists of steel deck, shear connectors and concrete.
+The slab consists of steel deck, shear connectors and concrete.
 The profile shape was trapezoidal with embossments.
 The steel deck shape, geometric properties and embossment details are shown in Fig. 1.
-Steel deck yield stress obtained from manufactures was 2.4 t/cm2 and the modulus of elasticity taken as 2100 t/cm2.
-The specimens were provided with different types of shear connectors to improve the shear bond.
+Steel deck yield stress obtained from manufacturers was 2.4 t/cm2 and the modulus of elasticity taken as 2100 t/cm2.
+Self-drilling screws and cold formed members can be used as shear connectors for composite slabs in order to improve the bond between the steel sheet and concrete, Andrade et. al. (2004) [1] and Daniel Yu Chuan et. al. (2008) [2].
 Self-drilling screws with two different lengths (40 & 20 mm) were used as shown in Fig. 2 (a).
 The screws were installed with a simple portable drill.
-Cold formed members also used as shear connectors which were manufactured through cold roll forming of steel strips of 1.2 mm thickness.
+Cold formed members also used as shear connectors which were manufactured through cold roll forming of steel strips of 1.2 mm thickness conforming to the American Standards ASTM A653 [3].
 The used members are made of galvanized steel strips, cold formed in C, U profiles with size as shown in Fig. 2 (b).